aws/copilot-cli/site/content/en/docs/Commands/env/show.md

 ```

 ### What does it do?
-`copilot env ls` shows info about a deployed environment, including region, account ID, and services.
+`copilot env show` shows info about a deployed environment, including region, account ID, and services.

 ### What are the flags?
 ```bash